-The CFCA has adopted its annual report for 2010 at the meeting of the Administrative Board held on 15 of March.
-The annual report highlighted all the activities undertaken by the CFCA during that year.
-Moreover, at the meeting the Board discussed the multiannual work programme for 2012-2016 as well as the annual work programme and draft budget for 2012.
+The EFCA has adopted its annual report for 2013 at the meeting of the Administrative Board held on 13 of March.
+The annual report comprised all the activities undertaken by the EFCA during last year.
+2013 has been a year of preparation in readiness for the application of the new Common Fisheries Policy features.

 The European Fisheries Control Agency organised a seminar which was hosted by Croatia in Dubrovnik on January 15th and 16th 2014.
 The seminar adressed control aspects of the implementation of the discard ban introduced as part of the reformed Common Fisheries Policy (CFP) package.
 Representatives from Member States and the European Commission as well as a wide and balanced range of representation of stakeholders from the Advisory Councils and scientific organisations attended this forum.